Frequently asked questions about health insurance

 The coverage gap in New Hampshire was eliminated once the state became the 26th to expand Medicaid coverage under the ACA.

-As of November 2020, total New Hampshire Medicaid/CHIP enrollment was 64% higher than it had been in late 2013 (as of late 2019, total Medicaid enrollment in New Hampshire had only been 39% higher than it had been in 2013, but the COVID pandemic has driven Medicaid enrollment higher throughout the country, as people lost access to employer-sponsored coverage amid widespread job losses).
+As of September 2022, total New Hampshire Medicaid/CHIP enrollment was 92% higher than it had been in late 2013 (as of late 2019, total Medicaid enrollment in New Hampshire had only been 39% higher than it had been in 2013, but the COVID pandemic has driven Medicaid enrollment higher throughout the country; that trend will start to reverse in April 2023, once the pandemic-era Medicaid continuous coverage requirements end).

 By 2018, PAP membership hovered around 50,000 people.
 But New Hampshire opted to abandon the PAP approach and move to a traditional Medicaid managed care system for Medicaid expansion enrollees.
 The state received federal permission to implement the Granite Advantage Health Care Program in January 2019.
 So New Hampshire no longer purchases private plans in the exchange for Medicaid expansion enrollees; they are enrolled in the Granite Advantage Health Care Program instead.

 New Hampshire also received separate federal permission from the Trump administration to implement a Medicaid work requirement.
-The work requirement took effect in January 2019, but was subsequently overturned by a federal judge.
-There are no Medicaid work requirements in effect anywhere in the country as of 2021, and the Biden administration has begun the process of withdrawing approval for Medicaid work requirements.
+The work requirement took effect in January 2019, but was subsequently overturned by a federal judge (and approval for all previously-approved Medicaid work requirements was revoked by the Biden administration in 2021).
+There are no Medicaid work requirements in effect anywhere in the country as of 2023, although Georgia intends to have a Medicaid work requirement for its partial Medicaid expansion program as of mid-2023.

 Read more about Medicaid coverage expansion in New Hampshire.